MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 **var**
 	A *string* specifying the identifier (and indirection) needed to reach the variable from the user's scope where the :literal:`match` command is defined. (default: :const:`nil`).

 	Example: :expr:`var = "lhcb1.mq_12l4_b1.k1"`.

 **name**
 	A *string* specifying the name of the variable to display when the :var:`info` level is positive. (default: :literal:`var`).

 	Example: :expr:`name = "MQ.12L4.B1->k1"`.

 **min**
 	A *number* specifying the lower bound for the variable. (default: :literal:`-inf` ).

-	Example: :expr:`min = - 4`.
+	Example: :expr:`min = -4`.

 **max**
 	A *number* specifying the upper bound for the variable. (default: :literal:`+inf` ).

 	Example: :expr:`max = 10`.

 **sign**
 	A *logical* enforcing the sign of the variable by moving :var:`min` or :var:`max` to zero depending on the sign of its initial value. (default: :const:`false`).

 	Example: :expr:`sign = true`.

 **slope**
-	A *number* enforcing ( :ref:`LSopt <sec.match.lsopt>` methods only) with its sign the variation direction of the variable, i.e. positive will only increase and negative will only decrease. (default: :const:`0` ).
+	A *number* enforcing (:ref:`LSopt <sec.match.lsopt>` methods only) with its sign the variation direction of the variable, i.e. positive will only increase and negative will only decrease. (default: :const:`0` ).

-	Example: :expr:`slope = - 1`.
+	Example: :expr:`slope = -1`.

 **step**
 	A small positive *number* used to approximate the derivatives using the :ref:`sec.match.der` method.
 If the value is not provided, the command will use some heuristic. (default: :const:`nil`).

-	Example: :expr:`step = 1e- 6`.
+	Example: :expr:`step = 1e-6`.

 **tol**
 	A *number* specifying the tolerance on the variable step.
 If an update is smaller than :literal:`tol`, the command will return the status :literal:`"XTOL"`. (default: :const:`0`).

-	Example: :expr:`tol = 1e- 8`.
+	Example: :expr:`tol = 1e-8`.

 **get**
 	A *callable* :literal:`(e)` returning the variable value as a *number*, optionally using the matching environment passed as first argument.
 This attribute is required if the variable is *local* or an *upvalue* to avoid a significant slowdown of the code. (default: :const:`nil`).

 	Example: :expr:`get := lhcb1.mq_12l4_b1.k1`.

 **set**
 	A *callable* :literal:`(v, e)` updating the variable value with the *number* passed as first argument, optionally using the matching environment passed as second argument.This attribute is required if the variable is *local* or an *upvalue* to avoid a significant slowdown of the code. (default: :const:`nil`).

 	Example: :expr:`set = \v,e => lhcb1.mqxa_1l5.k1 = v*e.usrdef.xon end`.

 The *variables-attributes* is a set of attributes that specify all variables together, but with a lower precedence than the single variable specification of the same name unless otherwise specified:

 **min**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **max**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **sign**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **slope**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **step**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **tol**
-	 Idem :ref:`variable-attributes <par.match.var>` but for all variables with no local override.
+	 Idem :ref:`variable-attributes <par.match.var>`, but for all variables with no local override.

 **rtol**
 	A *number* specifying the relative tolerance on all variable steps.
 If an update is smaller than :literal:`rtol` relative to its variable value, the command will return the status :literal:`"XTOL"`\ . (default: :const:`eps`).

-	Example: :expr:`tol = 1e- 8`.
+	Example: :expr:`tol = 1e-8`.

 **nvar**
 	A *number* specifying the number of variables of the problem.
 It is useful when the problem is made abstract with functions and it is not possible to deduce this count from single variable definitions, or one needs to override it. (default: :const:`nil`).